ginschel/slavo_lingo_src/medzukurs_english.md

 # Module 1 - Very basic grammar and phrases
 ## Conjugation of to be and the Nominative Case
-New Words: [this, this, that, that over there, that over there, am, are, is, are, are, are, I, you, he, she, it, we, you, they (m/mixed), they (f/n), person, woman, man, child, friend, sister, parent, house, city, day, also, who]
+New Words: [this, this, that, that over there, that over there, am, are, is, are, are, are, I, you, he, she, it, we, you, they, they, person, woman, man, child, friend, sister, parent, house, city, day, also, who]
 Phrases: ["I am wise.",
 "This is my sister.",
 "She is very wise",